MOHAMED-EL-HADDIOUI/GPT-4o-mini/README.md

   1. **Analysis**: Examines user queries for clarity and completeness.
   2. **Rethinking**: Critically evaluates and suggests improvements to initial responses.
   3. **Refinement**: Delivers a final, polished response integrating all insights.
-- **Elegant User Interface**: A clean, responsive design for an enhanced user experience.
+- **Elegant User Interface**: A clean, responsive design enhances the user experience.
 - **Conversation History**: Keep track of your chat history within the session.
 - **Response Time Tracking**: Monitors and displays the time taken for each response.